 Term Life Insurance Types

 Term life insurance may seem pretty straightforward, but consumers often find there are various names used when talking about term life.
 These usually refer to the type of term insurance offered and how it can satisfy a specific insurable need.

 The four primary types of term life insurance are:

-1. Annual Renewable Term Life Insurance
+1. Annual Renewable Term (ART) Life Insurance

 2. Level Term Life Insurance

-3. Return Premium Life Insurance
+3. Return of Premium (ROP) Life Insurance

 4. Decreasing Term Life Insurance

 Decreasing term life insurance is most commonly used with mortgages, thus most frequently referred to as mortgage insurance.
 Don’t confuse this with private mortgage insurance (PMI) required by the mortgage lender for default.
 Decreasing term insurance sets a term, often 15 or 30 years, and then reduces the death benefit over time as your mortgage gets paid off.
 The premium may either be amortized over the course of the policy term and remain level or start higher and reduce every year commensurate with the new death benefit value.